 How Can You Use an Amazon Loan?

-This is an area where Amazon Lending is vastly different from other funding sources.
-Unlike most loans that can be used at the business owner’s discretion, Amazon business lending issues loans that can only be used to purchase inventory that is to be sold on Amazon.
-Funds cannot be used for other business needs, such as overhead, staffing, marketing, equipment or other needs that can arise during a slow sales cycle.
+Using your Amazon loan funds is vastly different than other funding sources.
+Where most business loans allow you to use the funds how you wish, Amazon loans only allow you to purchase inventory you’ll sell on the Amazon platform.
+Funds cannot be used for other business needs such as overhead, staffing, marketing, equipment or other needs that can arise during a slow sales cycle.

 What Are the Features of Amazon Loans?

 Amazon offers its narrow audience a low-maintenance application process and quick approval.
-Unlike traditional lenders, some of which may have lengthy loan applications requiring borrowers to gather and submit a substantial amount of business documents, Amazon selects loan candidates based on information it has already collected.
+Since your business information has already been collected and approved by Amazon, you don’t have to fill out a lengthy application.
 Amazon has access to your sales history and keeps your personal information on file.
-That saves you time and energy because it has based its approval on its own internal algorithms.
+That saves you time and energy because your loan approval is based on Amazon’s own internal algorithms.

-In addition, if you have been rejected for a loan through traditional methods, you may find it easier to be approved for a loan from Amazon.
+In addition, if you have been rejected for a regular business loan, you may find it easier to get a loan from Amazon.
 Amazon only cares about how well you perform on its site.
-If you are a strong Amazon seller, you may find it’s easier to obtain funding by going directly to this company with which you already have a business relationship.
+If you are a strong Amazon seller, you may find it’s easier to obtain funding by going through the company with which you already have a business relationship.

-Amazon Lending also offers easy follow-up financing.
-If you repay your first loan on time and with no issues, Amazon may offer you a second loan with the potential of a higher amount and lower interest.
+Getting follow-up funding can be easier through Amazon as well.
+If you repay your first loan on time and with no issues, you may be offered a second loan with the potential of a higher amount and lower interest.
 In fact, several Amazon sellers do just that.
 More than 50 percent of borrowers take a second loan through Amazon, reported Forbes.